Research Vessel Laurence M. Gould Completes 27-Year Run

 Multiple LTER projects were conducted from the ARSV Laurence M. Gould over the years.
 In all, more than 300 research events were supported with an estimated 4,000 days dedicated to marine-based science.

 Over its service time, the ship spent nearly 6,300 days at sea, much of it in the Drake Passage, widely considered among the most treacherous bodies of water in the world.
-Researchers and vessel personnel conducted well over 3,000 deck operations, including trawls, Connectivity, Temperature and Depth (CTD) instrument deployments, mooring operations, small boat operations and fishing deployments.
+Researchers and vessel personnel conducted well over 3,000 deck operations, including trawls, Conductivity, Temperature and Depth (CTD) instrument deployments, mooring operations, small boat operations and fishing deployments.
 More than 1,000 days were spent supporting NSF Palmer Station science, and another 1,000-plus days were dedicated to critical operations and logistics that enable the research at the remote locations, including removing hazardous materials and retro cargo from the station and providing medical movements.

 In what would be their final shared docking, the NSF Research Vessel Laurence M. Gould and NSF Research Vessel Icebreaker Nathaniel B. Palmer at the pier in Punta Arenas, Chile.